What is plasma used for?

 In 2013, 80% of this company was sold to a company called Bain Capital.

-It has been wrongly suggested that the whole of the UK plasma supply had been sold.
-In fact, this relates only to fractionated plasma whereas NHS Blood and Transplant continues to collect plasma for profit-free patient transfusion.
+It has been wrongly suggested that the whole of the UK plasma supply has now been sold for commercial gain.

 In some other countries, plasma derived medicinal products are made from plasma donated by donors who are paid.
 These medicines can be imported to the UK.

-It’s illegal to pay blood donors in the UK.
+It’s illegal to pay blood and plasma donors in the UK.

 Does NHS Blood and Transplant sell plasma for profit?